pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

     "source.apps.tanzu.vmware.com" in the namespace "ns"
   - *Cause*: This error happens when the service account in the workload object does not have permissions to create objects that are stamped out by the supply chain.
-    - *Resolution*: This is fixed by setting up the [Set up developer namespaces to use installed packages](../../install-online/set-up-namespaces.hbs.md) with the required service account and permissions.
+    - *Resolution*: This is fixed by setting up the [Set up developer namespaces to use your installed packages](../../install-online/set-up-namespaces.hbs.md) with the required service account and permissions.